 Research Interests: Language, race, immigration, multiculturalism, colonialism

 Wilburn Hayden is a professor in the School of Social Work.
 A leading expert on Black Appalachians, Hayden joined York University after a long and distinguished career of university teaching, academic leadership and social work practice.
 His last post before coming to York was at the California University of Pennsylvania where he was professor and director of the Master of Social Work Program.
 Having grown up in the county of Forsyth in North Carolina, he has worked and been involved in Appalachian studies for a lifetime and has taught in three Appalachian universities.
 He was featured in the PBS documentary film "The Appalachians", which has been shown regularly on local PBS stations since April 2005.
 His scholarship has been complemented by extensive community practice as well as professional credentials that include the Academy of Certified Social Workers.
 He has been selected the National Association Social Workers Social Worker of the Year in North Carolina, 1988 and Pennsylvania, 2007.
 Since returning to Canada, Hayden has continued his earlier research on black Canadians and is currently on sabbatical building his research agenda, which includes field visits to early historical black sites throughout Canada funded through a YUFA grant.

 Lyse Hébert is a graduate of the Glendon College School of Translation (B.A. and an M.A.) and holds a PhD in Humanities from York.
 Her research focuses on the sociology of translation and on curriculum development.
 She practiced as a professional translator for over 20 years, both in the public sector and as co-owner of a private translation firm.

-Craig Heron is a professor in the Department of History.
+Craig Heron is a Professor Emeritus in the Department of History.
 His research interests are Canadian Social History, especially relating to class and gender.